The COVID-19 pandemic has

 Submitting your Application

 Complete the Internship Readiness Common Application found on the

-- Users must create an account to be able to complete the application.
+- You must create an account to complete the application.

-- Once the application is complete, candidates should download the completed application as a ZIP file.
+- Once the application is complete, you should download the completed application as a ZIP file.

 In addition to the common app, please include a brief essay described below:

 - What do you think might be your biggest challenges in working with the burn/trauma/palliative care population?